eneam/mboxviewer/README.md

 * support for file based data configuration in addition to the default Registry based;
 * ability to configure font size of GUI objects;
 * support for Outlook .msg mail files;
+* support for winmail.dat and .ms-tnef attachments and files;

 License
 -------